DonSailieri/angular-ui-router-title/README.md

 </ol>
 ```

-Specifying the $title in the state definition
+Specifying the $title and $description in the state definition
 ---------------------------------------------

 A state defines its title by declaring a `$title` value in its `resolve` block.
 It's a good idea for the `$title` to include information from the current state, so it may need to inject the `$stateParam` or another value that was resolved from them.